AC Perugia Calcio: A.C. Perugia (Gaucci years)

-Cup, was no longer under contract to Perugia and the "sacking" was all a publicity stunt by Gaucci.

 In the summer of 2003, Perugia signed English striker Jay Bothroyd, and Al-Saadi Gaddafi (the son of Libyan dictator Muammar Gaddafi).
 Soon after, the club were one of three winners of the 2003 UEFA Intertoto Cup after beating VfL Wolfsburg of Germany 3–0 on aggregate.
 This qualified the team to the 2003–04 UEFA Cup, in which they were eliminated in the third round by PSV Eindhoven.

 Perugia Calcio (2005–2010)

 The new chairman Vincenzo Silvestrini had re-established the club in 2005 as Perugia Calcio.

 After a takeover, in 2009 Perugia Calcio property passed to Perugian entrepreneur and former Pisa owner and chairman Leonardo Covarelli.
 On 21 May 2010 the Court of Perugia declared the bankruptcy of Perugia Calcio srl.
 Nobody decided to take over the society at the subsequent auction and on 30 June 2010 the club was unable to join the Italian third level championship 2010–2011.
 The Italian Football Federation decided on 8 July 2010 to revoke the affiliation of the bankrupt Perugia Calcio Srl.